Background

 This dependence makes most narcissists irritable.
 They fly into rages and they have a very low threshold for boredom and frustration.

-So subjects suffering from certain personality disorders, for example, histrionic, borderline, narcissistic, avoidant, or schizotypal personality disorders, these patients resemble very much patients who suffer from panic attacks and from social phobia.
+So subjects suffering from certain personality disorders, for example, histrionic, borderline, narcissistic, avoidant or schizotypical personality disorders.
+These patients resemble very much patients who suffer from panic attacks and from social phobia.
+Social phobia being, of course, another type of anxiety disorder.

-Consequently, they fail to function well in various settings, social, occupational, or interpersonal.
+These patients are terrified of being embarrassed or criticized in public.
+Consequently, they fail to function well in various settings, social, occupational or interpersonal.

 So anxiety disorders and especially generalized anxiety disorder, GAD, are often misdiagnosed as personality disorders.
+For example, narcissistic personality disorder.

 Let's consider this specific disorder as an example.